NotNotTech/Raylib-CsLo/README.md

 If you stick with 2d, you don't need to use any `unsafe` (pointer) code, which lets 2d users feel at home and use `Raylib-CsLo` as an awesome 2d game framework.

 ## High performance for 3d!  (but `unsafe` to use)
 If you use 3d, you need to understand a bit of how pointers work.
 Raylib uses these to link things like `Model`, `Mesh`, and `Material`.
 Writing wrappers over these is possible but it would basically be creating a an entirely new framework.
-(I am writing a game engine using Raylib, you could too!)
+I suggest leaving this as-is, as it avoids object allocation (GC Pressure).

 Additionally, 3d users: **Be sure you check the Usage Tips section below**, especially on how you need to use `Matrix4x4.Transpose()` when sending matricies to Raylib.